todgru/todgru.github.io/leak/index.md

 **VIN: 5TFUU4EN9EX096520**

-I did not find any photos of the transfer case leak prior to June 30, 2022.
+I found no photos of the transfer case leak before June 30, 2022.

+An updated digital version of this document with larger photos is available at https://todgru.com/leak

 ## June 30, 2022 - Mileage 67949